ooples/pine_script_docs/source/concepts/Repainting.rst

 What's important is that you understand how the tools you use behave, and if their behavior is compatible with your objectives, repainting or not.
 As you will learn if you read this page, repainting is a complex matter.
 It has many faces, and many causes.

-In this page, we will explore different causes of both repainting and misleading indicators.

-Many of the problems we discuss here are caused by improper programming techniques.
+.. note:: Most of the problems we discuss here are caused by improper programming techniques.
 Only a few are due to the way some built-in functions calculate, and the way bars and bar sets are built on charts.